amandazimms/grow-goal/README.md

 ## Features

 - Choose from many custom illustrated plant avatars
-- Customize your profile picture
+- Customize your profile picture - *millions* of possible combinations
 - Add friends, and choose whether to keep each of your goals private or viewable to them
 - Visit friends' pages to view and like their goal progress